Maraxi/Hua-Mulan/README.md

 $ docker-compose up
 ```

 Than create pipenv using pipfile and run main.py.
+Elasticsearch index will be running on `localhost:9200` and save data to `indexing/elasticsearch_data/`.